top of page

 • How much do I need to fundraise?

-Each swimmer must raise a minimum $1,500 BEFORE the event weekend.
-If you have not submitted a minimum of $1,500, we will not allow you to participate in the event.
+Each swimmer must raise a minimum $1,500 BEFORE event weekend.
+If you have not submitted a minimum of $1,500 by the week of the swim, we will not allow you to participate in the event.
+The more you fundraise the more money goes to the charity so once you reach $1,500 don't let off!
+Brigadoon Village is a very worthy cause!
 Brigadoon can help you with fundraising ideas if you need direction.
-Please reach out to us at elizabeth.smith@brigadoonvillage.org if you need ideas or assistance.
+Please, reach out to us at elizabeth.smith@brigadoonvillage.org if you need ideas or assistance.

 • How much will we raise as a group?